 Some viruses get programmed to infect by certain triggers.
 These can be specific functions, dates, or other events.
 Imagine typing along on your keyboard and entering your wedding anniversary or birthday on a form.
 Once you type the number, your computer freezes and nothing you do fixes the problem.
 That is an example of how a virus can get triggered by a date or number.

-There have been different viruses created in 2021 and this year as well.
 The table below illustrates how quickly new viruses present themselves and wreak havoc on any device or operating system.

 New malware by operating system in 2021 and 2022

 We must also think of the number of internet sites that exist today.
 There are more than ever before.
 Most sites, including social media, mean more chances to stumble on a nasty virus.
-When you go online unprotected, you are taking a serious risk every time.
+When you go online unprotected, you're taking a serious risk every time.
 No matter how safe and responsible we try to be, there are always threats like ransomware, identity theft scams, and other malicious software lurking on the web.

 How does antivirus software protect your device?